 The BSS should be of sufficient size so that power may be extended to the critical loads of the Eligible Applicant's household.
 Eligible Applicants will determine their own BSS Capacity in conjunction with their selected CEWRI-HH approved REIC.
 However, for the purpose of calculating the award amount, the Program considers 20kWh as the maximum BSS Capacity.
-Additionally, BSS Capacities of less than 9kWh33 are not eligible for the CEWRI-HH Program.
-CEWRI-HH Program may adjust BSS Capacity whenever the BSS Capacity is over the Eligible Applicant's household annual energy consumption for the purpose of calculating the amount to be awarded or disbursed.
+Additionally, BSS Capacities of less than 9kWh28 are not eligible for the CEWRI-HH Program.